fbohz/nyc-web-students-012819/37-react-dynamic-state/rap-rater/README.md

 - How to make fetch requests in React
 - Why use State?
-- State vs Props
+- Event Handling in React
--
+- Using this.setState()